-This report was released on 1 February 2019.
-It has found that a new National Disability Agreement (NDA) between the Australian, State and Territory Governments is needed to facilitate cooperation, enhance accountability and clarify roles and responsibilities.
+This report has found that a new National Disability Agreement (NDA) between the Australian, State and Territory Governments is needed to facilitate cooperation, enhance accountability and clarify roles and responsibilities.

 We have made a number of recommendations for a new NDA that has at its core the wellbeing and needs of all people with disability and their families and carers.

 Download the overview

 - Review of the National Disability Agreement (PDF - 2513 Kb)